mashakos/OmniScaler/README.md

 	  GameExe=MineSweeper.exe

- 6. Save gamefs.ini
+ 6. Save omniscaler.ini
  7. Launch OmniScaler.exe , your game/application will launch fullscreen

-**OPTIONAL:** If after running your game or application you have discovered that there are borders or menu items showing at the corners of the screen, edit these entries in gamefs.ini to crop them out:
+**OPTIONAL:** If after running your game or application you have discovered that there are borders or menu items showing at the corners of the screen, edit these entries in omniscaler.ini to crop them out:

 offset_top=